PrestaShop/prestashop-specs/back-office/catalog/catalog-products-add-edit.md

 **Edit combinations**:

+* **Next combination button**: It allows to navigate between combinations.
+It doesn't appear for the last combination.
+There should be an autosave each time the user click on the button.
+* **Previous combination button**: It allows to navigate between combinations.
+It doesn't appear for the first combination.
+There should be an autosave each time the user click on the button.
 * **Back to product button**: When you click on it, you return to the combinations tab.
 The page shouldn’t be reloaded to not lose not saved changes.
 * **Quantity**: This field is not displayed if stock management is disabled in Shop parameters &gt; Products settings.
 The quantity of the combination is displayed in front-office if the option “Display available quantities on the product page” in Shop parameters &gt; Product settings is set to yes.